 Whether you’re visiting a religious site or place of worship, it is mandatory to abide by the following code of conduct.
 Failure to do so can put you in trouble.
 Every historical site has a cop monitoring badly behaved visitors and tourists.

 - Dress code: What you wear is the most important criteria.
 Since Sri Lanka is a tropical and humid country, quite often tourists are spotted wearing hats and skimpy clothing.
 However, if you plan to visit a temple, refrain from doing so.
 Buddhist temples are very particular about the dress code.
 Most locals visiting these temples are clad in white as it denotes a symbol of purity.
-However, it’s alright if tourists don’t abide by the colour code.
-Skimpy clothing, shorts, mini-skirts, see-through clothing and sleeveless dresses are not allowed inside the temple.
+However, it’s alright if tourists don’t abide by the color code.
+Skimpy clothing, shorts, mini-skirts, see-through clothing, and sleeveless dresses are not allowed inside the temple.
 For women, make sure your shoulders and cleavage are covered.
 For both men and women, it is mandatory that the legs have to be covered.
 Take off your hat and shoes before entering the temple.
-It’s best not to wear black or any other dark coloured clothing.
+It’s best not to wear black or any other dark-colored clothing.

 - Taking photographs: In most Buddhist religious places, tourists are allowed to take photographs.
 It is also free of charge.
 However, tourists should never take pictures with their back towards the Buddha statue.
 While taking pictures, make sure the flashlight is turned off.
 Commercial filming and photography need permission from the state authorities.